godotengine/godot-docs/classes/class_backbuffercopy.rst

 Description
 -----------

 Node for back-buffering the currently-displayed screen.
 The region defined in the BackBufferCopy node is bufferized with the content of the screen it covers, or the entire screen according to the copy mode set.
-Use ``SCREEN_TEXTURE`` in the ``texture()`` function to access the buffer.
+Use the ``texture(SCREEN_TEXTURE, ...)`` function in your shader scripts to access the buffer.

 Property Descriptions
 ---------------------